Mark-MDO47/CforArduinoClass/01_BlinkingLED/README.md

 # NOTES

 ## Back to Root of Class
-Click this link to back to go back to the root of the Arduino class
+Click this link to back to go back to the root of the **C for Arduino Class**
 - https://github.com/Mark-MDO47/CforArduinoClass/tree/master

+In this section we will connect to the Arduino and run a standard sample program to make sure we are ready to do some C-language programming.

 **Table of Contents**
 * [Top](#notes "Top")